vermarjun/Windows_KeyLogger/README.md

 │   └── ...
 ```

 Files roll over at 10MB.
-The system uses OAuth2 with 48 pre-provisioned Google accounts — when one fills up, the batch processor automatically switches to the next.
-This is free, elastic, and has no database cost.
+OAuth2 handles authentication and the system can scale across multiple provisioned accounts as storage needs grow.
+This approach is free, requires no infrastructure, and blends exfiltration traffic with legitimate Google API calls.

 **Config push:**